greg-js/arch-wiki-md-repo/wiki/_content/english/Wireless network configuration.md

 *   Disable WPS
 *   Disable `40Mhz` channel bandwidth (lower throughput but less likely collisions)
 *   If the router has quality of service settings, check completeness of settings (e.g. Wi-Fi Multimedia (WMM) is part of optional QoS flow control.
 An erroneous router firmware may advertise its existence although the setting is not enabled)

+### Wi-Fi networks invisible because of incorrect regulatory domain

+If the computer's Wi-Fi channels do not match those of the user's country, that may result in some in-range Wi-Fi networks becoming invisible, because they use wireless channels that aren't allowed by default.
+The solution is to configure the regulatory domain correctly, see [#Respecting the regulatory domain](#Respecting_the_regulatory_domain).

 ## Troubleshooting drivers and firmware